 This is the case with muscle cramps - a common anxiety symptom that makes it much harder to go about your day to day life.
-This article will explore muscle cramps and the how to quickly overcome them.
+This article will explore muscle cramps related to anxiety as well as how to overcome them.

 Causes of Muscle Cramps From Anxiety

-What causes the muscle cramps is a bit less obvious.
-The following are the most common and likely causes for this type of cramping:
+What causes the muscle cramps are a bit less obvious.
+The following are the most common and likely causes of this type of cramping:

-- Dehydration – Dehydration is a cause of muscle cramping even for those without anxiety.
+- Dehydration Dehydration is a cause of muscle cramping even for those without anxiety.
 But dehydration may in some ways be more common if you have anxiety for two reasons.
-First, some people find that anxiety causes them to urinate more and sweat more leading to faster dehydration.
+First, some people find that anxiety causes them to urinate and sweat more which may lead to faster dehydration.
 Second, anxiety can make people feel less thirsty, which in turn means they're not drinking as much water as they should be.

 The causes of muscle cramping from anxiety are actually not that different from the causes of muscle cramping in those without anxiety.
-The problem is that when you have anxiety you put yourself in more of a position to experience those issues that lead to cramping.
+The problem is that when you have anxiety you may find yourself more likely to experience the issues that lead to cramping.

 The Other Cause of Anxiety Muscle Cramps

 There is also one other thing to realize about muscle cramps and anxiety: sometimes, the cramps have nothing to do with your anxiety, but anxiety makes you focus on and care about the cramps more.
-Anxiety causes the mind to pay more attention to the body.
-This may cause you to not only "feel" your cramps more than you would without anxiety, but also remember them more to the point where they seem like a pattern.
+Anxiety causes heightened sensitivity which results in you paying more attention to your body.
+This may cause you to not only "feel" your cramps more than you would without anxiety, but also remember them more than you may have otherwise.

 Some people have cramps almost every day and it means nothing, and they forget about the cramps soon after.
-But those with anxiety can rarely do that, and often remember each and every time they got a cramp and how often they're occurring.
-It's important to keep in mind that anxiety may not be causing muscle cramps at all, but anxiety is what makes them more noticeable and memorable.
+But those with anxiety may not be able to do that.
+They may remember each and every time they got a cramp and how often they're occurring.
+It is important to keep in mind that anxiety may not be causing muscle cramps at all, but anxiety is what makes them more noticeable and memorable.

 How to Stop Muscle Cramps

-No matter what causes the cramping (anxiety or otherwise) the cure for muscle cramps is the same.
-Drink lots of water to ensure that your body is not dehydrated.
-Try to move more often so that you're able to warm up your muscles and prevent them from freezing.
-Exercise more so that your muscles are in a bit better shape (although exercise can lead to cramping on its own).
-And improve your diet to make sure your cramping isn't caused by a need for any vitamins and minerals.
+No matter what causes the cramping (anxiety or otherwise) the remedy for muscle cramps is the same.
+Drink plenty of water to ensure that your body is not dehydrated; 11-15 cups is the recommended average.
+Try to move more often so that you are able to warm up your muscles and prevent them from tensing or getting rigid.
+Exercise more so that your muscles are in better shape (although exercise can lead to some cramping).
+And, improve your diet to ensure that your cramping isn't caused by a need for any vitamins or minerals.